learn-co-curriculum/react-hooks-import-export/README.md

 #### Named Exports

-With named exports, we can export multiple variables from within a module, allowing us to call on them explicitly when we `import`.
+With named exports, we can export multiple variables from a file, like so:

-Named exports allow us to export several specific things at once:

 ```js
 // src/parks/RockyMountain.js